 Importance of Craft Revival

-Indian handicrafts Diverse, complex & colourful well this one is healthy too !!
+well this one is healthy too !

 To write about Indian handicrafts is almost like writing about the country itself.
 So diverse, complex and colourful, and yet with abundance of simplicity and charm.
 Since time immemorial, Indian crafts served as an integral part of culture and custom of rural and tribal communities.
 The historically imbibed plural aesthetics of Indian handicrafts are priceless economic and cultural assets of the country.
 However, with the onslaught of fast-paced mass-scale production methods, survival of the traditional arts and handicrafts are at stake.
 Due to this, artisans are moving to alternative income generation methods, for instance, daily wage labour and farming; and art is losing its grip.